Wednesday, June 12th, 2024

-The Undergraduate Research Project Competition (USRESP) is a competition for research projects conducted by undergraduate students.
+The Undergraduate Research Project Competition (USRESP) is a competition for research projects conducted by undergraduate statistics and data science students.

 Project Scope for USRESP Competition:

-The research project competition is for undergraduate students who conduct research projects coming from activities like summer research projects, senior capstone course research projects, independent research projects (e.g., independent studies), Honor's college research projects, or extensions of class research projects.
+The research project competition is for undergraduate statistics and data science students who conduct research projects coming from activities like summer research projects, advanced senior-level course research projects, independent research projects (e.g., independent studies), Honors or capstone research projects, or extensions of class research projects.
 Some submissions to USRESP are applied research projects using existing statistical/analytical techniques to solve real world problems, while others are methodological research involving statistical applications or simulation studies evaluating different techniques.

 Who may participate?